MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ### Automatic exception list

-Many users want a high level of control, and we believe that most of them prefer to have many aspects of security automatically managed while still offering manual site list management.
-To address this, "Enhance your security on the web" uses how often you visit a particular site.
-Site engagement scores are computed on your device and never leave it.
-This means that they're not synced across your devices or sent to Microsoft at any time.

-> [!TIP]
-> Site engagement scores can range from 0 (the user has no relationship with the site) to 100 (the user is heavily engaged with the site).
-You can view your own site engagement scores on your PC or device by going to *edge://site-engagement*.

-Microsoft Edge uses these scores to learn from your behavior on a particular device and dynamically adjust which sites are automatically opted into this new more secure mode and which are not on that device.
-That is, sites you use most often will be treated the same way as users treat most of the web today.
-In contrast, when a user navigates unfamiliar sites (sites not visited often) the browser will enter in this new mode.
-We’re not claiming they’re bad sites; we’re saying they’re unfamiliar to you.
-This being the case, we want to be more deliberate about what surface area is exposed to these sites.
+Many users want added security without the need to manually manage a list of exception sites.
+In Balanced mode, Microsoft Edge will apply enhanced security to sites that a user doesn't frequently visit while preserving compatibility for most tasks.

 ### Manual exception list

-You might want to create exceptions for certain familiar websites that you trust.
-Any site you add as an exception will always have this security feature turned off.
-The following steps show how to add a site to your exception list.
+Users can also create exceptions for certain familiar websites that they trust.
+Use the following steps show how to add a site to your exception list.

 1. In Microsoft Edge, select **Settings and more** > **Settings** > **Privacy, search, and services**.
 2. Verify that **Enhance your security on the web** is turned on.